 SSDI benefit eligibility is directly connected to the length of time you have worked and paid Social Security taxes on your income before you became disabled.
 These factors guide the calculations for how many monthly benefits you can and/or will receive.
-SSDI attorney Samuel E. Earley and his team can help you make the correct calculations.
+Social security disability attorney Samuel E. Earley and his team can help you make the correct calculations.

 Just How Much Can I Get Through SSDI?

 Every worker pays into Social Security a percentage of their regular earnings.
-In spite of this, SSD does not work like a common retirement plan.
+In spite of this, social security disability does not work like a common retirement plan.
 There is an established maximum with SSDI that changes each year according to inflation, the cost of living, and other national standards.
 This number is known as the Federal Benefit Rate (FBR).

-For example, the FBR for SSDI in 2021 is $3,148.
+For example, the FBR for Social Security Disability Insurance in 2021 is $3,148.
 You may receive less, depending on your work history and average income to date.
 The average SSD beneficiary receives about $1,310.
-For those in a low-income bracket, the amount of SSDI they receive may come close to replacing their work income.
+For those in a low-income bracket, the amount of Social Security Disability Insurance Benefits they receive may come close to replacing their work income.
 For others in higher earnings brackets, the number may fall significantly short.

 What Can I Do If I Require More Assistance?

-In cases where your SSDI benefits do not completely replace your working income, you may also qualify for other disability or assistance programs.
+In cases where your Social Security Disability Insurance benefits do not completely replace your working income, you may also qualify for other disability or assistance programs.
 Other needs-based federal or state aid programs that may be able to provide assistance include:

 If you are deemed eligible for Social Security Disability Insurance (SSDI) benefits, you automatically begin receiving Medicare benefits after a 24-month qualifying period.

-If you qualify for SSDI and/or SSI, you likely qualify for the Supplemental Nutrition Assistance (SNAP) program.
+If you qualify for Social Security Disability Insurance and/or Supplemental Security Income, you likely qualify for the Supplemental Nutrition Assistance (SNAP) program.
 Check in your state for specific eligibility requirements.